vzeizer/ShortenerLinks_React_FrontEnd/README.md

 - `VITE_FRONTEND_URL` - The URL where the frontend is hosted (used for generating working links)
 - `VITE_BACKEND_URL` - The URL of the backend API server

-These are configured in the [axios configuration](src/lib/axios.ts) and used throughout the application.
+These are configured in the [axios configuration](src/lib/axios.ts) and used throughout the application for:
+- API requests to backend
+- Generating copyable short URLs
+- Redirect system functionality

 ## 📱 Responsive Design